1990 to Current

 Speculation has rested on dealers turning their backs on Counterpoint over the mid-1990s based on reliability concerns, as well as the cratering of the Far East audio market after the October 1997 Asian currency crisis, as being either principal, or contributory, drivers to Counterpoint’s ultimate failure.
 We can only imagine what a disappointing endeavor it must have been to have participated in, no matter the proximate cause(s).

 The SA-5000 service manual appears to have notes showing that it was laid out in early 1989 directly into a production PCB from a near-clean sheet of paper.
 Minor tweaks were laid in based on the prototype, and it would appear to have been released to the market.
 It is pure speculation to assume this was related in any way to “infant mortality” failures.
 However, in general, we try to be aware of straying too close to designs that could be considered “too clever”.
 Just because you “can” do something does not mean that you “should” do something.
 Tradeoffs are part and parcel of the experienced designer’s repertoire and second-guessing is inevitable.
 To balance this out, we do hear occasionally from clients who have the follow-on SA 5.1 model and state that it has been running for years with no issues, but do comment on its tremendous power consumption.
-Consensus from this handful of clients converges on our MP-7 outperforming the SA-5000 and SA 5.1 in their MM modes, at much lower power consumption, heat generation and space.
+Consensus from this handful of clients converges on our original MP-7 outperforming the SA-5000 and SA 5.1 in their MM modes, at much lower power consumption, heat generation and space.

 We don’t know to what extent, if any, the SA-5000 and similar products from this manufacturer relied upon computerized modeling in the design phase.
 However, the line between complexity and reliability is one reason that we tend not to reply upon electronic SPICE modeling for our designs.
 We prefer intuition, Ohm’s law, breadboarding, real-world objective measurement, and testing, followed by iterative live auditioning.